canjs/canjs/docs/can-guides/commitment/recipes/cta-bus-map/cta-bus-map.md

   </script>
   ```

-- Load a template from a `<script>` tag with [can-stache.from can.stache.from] like:
+- A template is loaded from the `<script>` tag with [can-stache.from can.stache.from] like:

   ```js
   var template = can.stache.from(SCRIPT_ID);
   ```

-- Render the template with data into a documentFragment like:
+- A template is passed data and rendered into a "documentFragment" like:

   ```js
   var frag = template({